 Make your shopping extra-meaningful this holiday season with intentional strategies to give back to the Eugene, Cascades & Coast community with every dollar you spend.
-Here are four ways to check off the gift list and double down on doing it nicely.
+Here are four ways to check off the gift list and double down on caring for the community.
 Not only will these thoughtful gifts brighten the recipients' day, your direct purchases from local vendors will help put food on another family's table too!

 1. Step Out to Support Small Businesses

-Explore the local shopping districts that are known for locally-owned boutiques.
+Shut the laptop lid, put down the mouse, and get out of the house to explore local shopping districts that are known for locally-owned boutiques.
 Popular destinations include downtown Eugene, and the Market District, the Whiteaker Neighborhood, Main Street in Springfield, Main Street in Cottage Grove and Historic Old Town Florence.
+Look for the stores and shops that are one-of-a-kind — sometimes in the malls and shopping strips but also on side-streets and in smaller community downtowns like Coburg, Creswell, Veneta and Junction City

 3. Give a Gift that is Needed